Moon-Terry/bsc_depth/README.md

 # Self-supervised Depth Estimation for Monocular Laparoscopic Surgery

 This repository contains the implementation of the project _"Self-supervised Depth Estimation for Monocular Laparoscopy Videos"_.
 In this project, we investigate the performance and generalizability of a two-stage self-supervised training pipeline for predicting depth from monocular laparoscopic videos.
-Our method is based on the [AF-SfMLearner architecture](https://github.com/ShuweiShao/AF-SfMLearner/) and is evaluated on [SCARED dataset](https://endovissub2019-scared.grand-challenge.org/)-a high-quality, controlled endoscopic video dataset-and PIPAC Laparoscopy dataset, which represents real-world surgical data.
+Our method is based on the [AF-SfMLearner architecture](https://github.com/ShuweiShao/AF-SfMLearner/) and is evaluated on [SCARED dataset](https://endovissub2019-scared.grand-challenge.org/), a high-quality, controlled endoscopic video dataset, as well as the PIPAC Laparoscopy dataset, which captures real-world surgical conditions.

 ## Overview